KSAS-FM

 KSAS-FM (103.5 MHz, "Kiss-FM") is a commercial radio station located in Caldwell, Idaho, broadcasting to the Boise, Idaho area.
 KSAS-FM airs a Top 40 (CHR) music format.

 The station made headlines in April 2008 when its afternoon disc jockey, Steve "KeKe Luv" Kicklighter, set an unofficial world record by going 175 consecutive hours without sleep, on the air.
 The stunt was timed to the start of National Child Abuse Prevention Month, in order to bring attention to that cause.
 In April 2009, Keke Luv ran 7 marathons in 7 days to raise awareness to child abuse.

 History

 Before becoming top 40 KSAS had the KARO call letters which now belong to a Christian worship music station in Boise.
 In the mid-1990s, KARO was an all '70s music format as Arrow 103 until 1997 when KARO switched to an AOR rock format, competing between classic rock KKGL, then Active Rock J105 and alternative leaning KQXR.
 Going back to the station's beginnings as KQZQ, they originally aired an automated adult Top 40 format (TM Production's "Stereo Rock" format) as Z-103.

 1984-1987; KLCI Classy 103; Adult Contemporary

 In 1984, the station adopted the Adult Contemporary format as Classy 103 FM (KLCI).
 One of the first FM AC stations in the Boise market.
-The station competed with 67 KBOI, and later K-106 FM (KCIX), which the latter signed on the air on January 1, 1985.
+The station competed with 67 KBOI, and later KWB FM 104 (KUUB) and K-106 FM (KCIX), which the latter signed on the air on January 1, 1985.